wang-xiaochong/dify/.github/CODE_OF_CONDUCT.md

-# Dify Code of Conduct
+# Hyseim Code of Conduct

 ## Our Pledge